tetsufmbio/taxallnomy/README.md

 ##  Installing database

-The script generate_taxallnomy.pl will generate all necessary file to load the Taxallnomy database in a local MySQL.
+The script generate_taxallnomy.pl generates all necessary file to load the Taxallnomy database in a local MySQL.
 The execution of this script requires internet  connection.
 To run the script, just type in a UNIX terminal the following command: